FAIRChemistry/datamodel_calibration/specifications/data_model.md

   - Description: Date when the standard curve was measured
 - calibration_result
   - Type: CalibrationModel
-  - Description: Model which was used for concentration determination
+  - Description: The model which was used for concentration determination

 ### Sample